nemixu/Movies-Manager/README.md

 ## Design Choices:

 The website will use light and neutral colours to have a warm an inviting theme for a user for a friendly vibe to ensure the user would return again.
 Also it should reflect to help the user digest the information on the site easily.
+During the design of this application consideration was taken into account for the User Experience, minimum number of clicks for the user to ensure good User Experience, to achieve this I decided to have as little interaction with multiple elemenets as possible without removing from the overal application goal of CRUD functionality.

 #### Fonts: